 And even more of a suggestion in the Black family tapestry sketch a few months later.

 There is certainly no Malfoy mentioned by name in the pair of Pensieve memories connected to the young Tom Riddle or the slightly older, but still young Lord Voldemort.
-There is a Lestrange and an Avery in attendance in our visit to an early meeting of the Slug Club.
+There is a Lestrange and an Avery in attendance at our visit to an early meeting of the Slug Club.
 As well as Riddle, of course.
 We do not know the identity of the other three youngsters in the group of a half a dozen boys.
 But Harry noticed no resemblance in any of them to the Malfoys he’s met.

 Some 15–20 years later; soon after his return to the British wizarding world at the end of an absence of some ten years, we learn Voldemort’s “fellow travelers” are Doholov, Mulciber, Nott, and one of the Rosiers.
 But we hear nothing of a Malfoy.